galactic-forensics/iniabu/docs/intro.rst

 The following properties can now be queried from the element:

+- The name of an element,
+  which just returns that same abbreviation used to call the element, can be queried with ``name``.
 - The mass of the element,
   calculated using the isotope masses and the currently loaded abundances,